 Emotional sensitivity in ADHD is usually triggered by past or current events or wrongly perceived situations.
 To cope with the emotional hyperarousal caused by ADHD, people need help and support.
 People with ADHD often suffer from constant, deeply ingrained feelings of shame or low self-esteem and need constant reassurance.
 It would help if you constantly reminded people with ADHD that they are good enough and value them.
 This helps them manage their extremely negative perceptions toward themselves and everyday situations.

 While emotional hyperarousal can feel like a burden at certain times, you can always learn new strategies to help you cope with your heightened emotions.
 Professional counselors suggest incorporating regular exercising routines in your life.
-Dedicate a few hours just to yourself every night to go over the emotions you may have felt during the day.
-This helps promote a healthy mental state and enables you to connect with yourself occasionally.
+Dedicate a few hours to yourself every night to go over the emotions you may have felt during the day.
+This helps promote a healthy mental state and lets you occasionally connect with yourself.

-Other than this, it is essential to understand that most of your emotional hyperarousal and rejection sensitivity is associated with your neurodivergent health condition – ADHD.
-Becoming aware of your condition and what it can bring about allows you to go easy on yourself and avoid unconstructive and demeaning self-criticism.
+It is also essential to understand that most of your emotional hyperarousal and rejection sensitivity is associated with your neurodivergent health condition – ADHD.
+Knowing your condition and what it can bring about allows you to go easy on yourself and avoid unconstructive and demeaning self-criticism.
 If your ADHD continues to be difficult for you to cope with, it’s time to visit an ADHD specialist and get help to manage your emotional sensitivities in daily life.

 As painful as an experience like rejection is, it is even more degrading to people living with ADHD.
 According to experts, the inability of people with ADHD to process and regulate their emotions makes them more prone to developing RSD.
 Rejection sensitivity disorder does not respond to therapy and is one of the most challenging aspects of ADHD.